antellezr/source/antellezr/content/docs/profile/_index.md

 ### Media & Publishing Industry

-In this project, I contributed to improving API documentation and migrating content to a new developer portal while minimizing disruptions.
+Contributed to improving API documentation and migrating content to a new developer portal while minimizing disruptions.

 - **API Documentation Audit**: Audited API documentation and contributed to an improved API specification workflow.
 - **Docs-as-Code Migratio**n: Led the migration of documentation to a new developer portal, ensuring seamless accessibility for users.